Skip to main content

 People ride on a makeshift raft to cross a flooded street following rains, intensified by severe Tropical Storm Bualoi, in Dela Paz, Binan, Laguna province, Philippines, Sep 26, 2025.
 (Photo: Reuters/Noel Celis)

-HANOI: Vietnam closed airports and planned to evacuate more than 250,000 residents from coastal areas on Sunday (Sep 28) as intensifying Typhoon Bualoi barrelled towards the country, days after causing at least 10 deaths and widespread flooding in the Philippines.
+VINH: Vietnam closed airports and evacuated thousands of people in areas under storm threat on Sunday (Sep 28), as intensifying Typhoon Bualoi barrelled towards the country, days after causing at least 10 deaths and widespread flooding in the Philippines.

-"This is a rapidly moving storm - nearly twice the average speed - with strong intensity and a broad area of impact.
-It is capable of triggering multiple natural disasters simultaneously, including powerful winds, heavy rainfall, flooding, flash floods, landslides, and coastal inundation," the agency added.
+"This is a rapidly moving storm - nearly twice the average speed - with strong intensity and a broad area of impact," the national weather forecast agency said.

 Heavy rain has already caused flooding in Hue and Quang Tri, the government said.